XiongPengNUS/rsome/docs/_site/example_dro_ls.md

 d = model.rvar(n)       # define random variables as the demand

 for s in range(N):
-    y.adapt(s)          # the decision rule y adapts to all scenarios
+    y.adapt(s)          # the decision rule y adapts to each scenario

 # define the ambiguity set
 fset = model.ambiguity()